-There are very few studies that record, or can be used to calculate, the minimum amount of food required per unit time for oviposition in ladybirds.
-What is required are studies in which ladybirds are fed fixed numbers of similar sized aphids every 24 hours and whether they laid eggs or not, and how many, recorded.
+There are very few studies that record, or that can be used to calculate, the minimum amount of food required per unit time for oviposition in ladybirds.
+What is required are studies in which ladybirds are fed fixed numbers of similar-sized aphids every 24 h and then whether they laid eggs or not, and how many, is recorded.
 Such studies indicate that large species require more aphids per day for oviposition than small species.
-Although the relationship between the number of eggs laid and aphids eaten per day for all the species studied first increases and then stabilizes at a particular level, large species can lay more eggs per unit time than small species.
-That is, although small species can begin laying eggs at a lower feeding rate their maximum rate of egg laying is less than that of a large species.
-The data available for seven species: M. sexmaculatus, C. transversalis and Harmonia axyridis Pallas (Agarwala, unpublished), A. bipunctata and C. septempunctata (Rana, unpublished) and Cycloneda sanguinea (L.) and Scymnus levaillanti Mulsant (Isikber, 1999), indicates that the minimum amount of food (mg) required for oviposition increases relative to body weight with an exponent of 1.26 (Dixon, unpublished).
+Although the relationship between the number of eggs laid and aphids eaten per day for all of the species studied first increases and then stabilizes at a particular level, large species can lay more eggs per unit time than small species.
+That is, although small species can begin laying eggs at a lower feeding rate, their maximum rate of egg laying is less than that of a large species.
+The data available for seven species-M. sexmaculatus, C. transversalis and Harmonia axyridis Pallas (B. K. Agarwala, unpublished data), A. bipunctata and C. septempunctata (J. S. Rana, unpublished data) and Cycloneda sanguinea (L.) and Scymnus levaillanti Mulsant (Isikber 1999)-indicate that the minimum amount of food (mg) required for oviposition increases relative to body weight with an exponent of 1.26 (A. F. G. Dixon, unpublished data).
 That is, the relationships between metabolic rate, investment in gonads and minimum amount of food required per unit time for oviposition and body weight all have exponents relative to body weight in the region of 1.
 Thus it is reasonable to assume that the energy required for oviposition by ladybirds of different sizes should scale relative to body weight with an exponent of around 1.

+Area searched

-Area searched: There are few studies that record the area searched by ladybirds and even fewer that also record their weight.
-A study of C. septempunctata and C. undecimpunctata L. (McLean, 1980) indicates that the area traversed per unit time scales with body weight with an exponent of 0.77 and that of Megalocaria dilatata (Fab.)
-(Agarwala, unpublished) with an exponent of 0.6.
-That is there is good empirical evidence to support the prediction that the search rate scales relative to body weight with an exponent of 0.66.
+There are few studies that record the area searched by ladybirds, and even fewer that also record their weight.
+A study of C. septempunctata and Coccinella undecimpunctata L. (McLean 1980) indicates that the area traversed per unit time scales with body weight with an exponent of 0.77, and that of Megalocaria dilatata (Fab.)
+(B. K. Agarwala, unpublished data) with an exponent of 0.6.
+That is, there is good empirical evidence to support the prediction that the search rate scales relative to body weight with an exponent of 0.66.
+Minimum amount of food per unit area required for oviposition

-Minimum amount of food per unit area required for oviposition: Theory and empirical data indicate that the minimum amount of food required by ladybirds for oviposition should scale with body weight with an exponent of around 1, and the search rate around 0.66.
+Theory and empirical data indicate that the minimum amount of food required by ladybirds for oviposition should scale with body weight with an exponent of around 1, and the search rate around 0.66.
 If this is the case then the minimum number of aphids per unit area required by ladybirds for oviposition can be derived as follows: